alcy/alcy.github.com/_posts/2012-11-21-handling-gem-dependencies-in-custom-puppet-providers.md

 ---
 {% include JB/setup %}

 If you are writing or using custom puppet providers that rely on external libraries or gems, you might run into problems where puppet would either simply refuse to retrieve the catalog for you due to unmet dependencies or will need multiple runs to reach the desired state.
 I ran into these problems while trying out the [sensu-puppet](https://github.com/sensu/sensu-puppet) module which relies on the json library for its providers to work.
 More details documented in [#17747](https://projects.puppetlabs.com/issues/17747) and other related tickets.
+Note : this applies for puppet 2.7.20, please refer to 3.x changelogs to see which 3.x version is this available in.

 What we want:
 1. Distribute the dependencies through our puppet modules, and